TigardTech/4097-code-old/README.md

 # 4097-code
-the code for the robot
+This repo contains the code for the robot.
+If things go properly, it should run on the robot.